jheijkoop/phantom/README.md

 ======================================================================

 For ease of use and far better management of documentation, we have decided to export the `README.md` to a proper Wiki page, now available [here](https://github.com/websudos/phantom/wiki/).
-This is a standard Github Wiki in markdown foramt that will allow us to add documentation at a much much faster pace than before and hopefully vastly improve your experience using phantom.
+This is a standard Github Wiki in markdown format that will allow us to add documentation at a much much faster pace than before and hopefully vastly improve your experience using phantom.